 Funding for control of water pollution from nonpoint sources is managed by the Nonpoint Source Management Program.
 Nonpoint source pollution, unlike pollution from industrial and sewage treatment plants, comes from many diffuse sources, including stormwater.
-The program administers both the Federal Clean Water Act Section 319(h) Grants(also known as "319 Grants") and the state Water Quality Restoration Grants (used to be referred to as the "TMDL Grants").
+The program administers both the Federal Clean Water Act Section 319(h) Grants(also known as "319 Grants") and the state Water Quality Restoration Grants.
 The goal of these grants is to reduce nonpoint source pollution from land use activities.

 Who is Eligible